StamusNetworks/suricata-ls-vscode/README.md

 The list of keywords is coming from Suricata so it will adapt automatically to the version you are using.

 Advanced syntax check is done by Suricata on the signature files when they are saved.
-It also includes useful hint suh as the fast pattern that is picked by Suricata:
+It also includes useful hints such as the fast pattern that is picked by Suricata:

 ![VSCode Hint](https://raw.githubusercontent.com/StamusNetworks/suricata-ls-vscode/main/images/vscode-hint.png)